fluidjax/assets/docs/qredochain.md

 Peg-In are immutable Assets which adhere to the standard "New Asset" ruleset above,

 1. In addition as the asset is committed to the chain it obtains the MPC transaction (detailed below) which maps the BTC Address (Field #5) in the PBUnderlying message to the AssetID (of the related wallet), and updates the balance of the AssetID (wallet) incrementing it by the amount transferred.
-1. A check is made to ensure that the TxID doesn't already exist in the Qredochain.
-An a new KV field is created where the Key is the TxID, to ensure no further copies of the same external UTXO can be added subsequently.
+1. A check is made to ensure that the TxID (Field #6) doesn't already exist in the Qredochain.
+An a new KV field is created in the Consensus Database where the Key is the TxID, to ensure no further copies of the same external UTXO can be added subsequently.
 1. Because the PBUnderlying Transaction can't be trusted, the Qredochain node checks a BTC node to confirm that the details in the Underlying Transaction actually exist at sufficient depth in the BTC Chain.
 (Mechanism not finalized, but possibly by SPV)